 Timeline playback is now full 25fps, even as the corresponding timeline clip makes heave use of effects (especially de-fish is computational intensive).

 Kdenlive is smart enough to support some levels of undo and redo.
 So you can check out the results of two different effect settings by quickly undoing and redoing the effect change without having to render the preview once again.

 You can easily find out how much storage you are currently using for the timeline preview.
 Use Cache Data., then select the tab

-You’ll now see a neat figure illustration cache data disc space consumption.
-At any time, you can quickly remove the cache data used for the timeline preview: simply click on the trash button next to row Timeline Preview.
+Kdenlive displays a pie chart showing the cache data disc space consumption.
+You can purge the cache used for the timeline preview by clicking on the button next to Timeline Preview.

-In some rare cases, as with unusual frame rates, or when you want to control the preview rendering encoding quality, then you can change the preview profile, or create your own preview profile.
-Use the Manage timeline preview profiles button next to the preview profile selection.
+In some rare cases, as with unusual frame rates, or when you want to control the preview rendering encoding quality, you can change the preview profile or create your own preview profile.
+Use the Show Profile Parameters button next to the Timeline Preview profile selection.

 If, for some reason, the rendered preview should get out of sync with your timeline editing, simply remove the corresponding preview zone () or all preview zones ().
 This gets you back to a sane preview state.
 Then add the zone(s) back again (using I and O and ), and rerender ().

 The original text was submitted by user TheDiveO to the now defunct kdenlive.org blog.
 For this documentation it has been lifted from kdenlive.org, updated and adapted to match the overall style.